Working with Schools and School Districts

 To improve student performance, schools and school districts must create a strong change management plan that builds teacher capacity around curriculum, assessment, and instructional design, as well as leader and coach capacity to support teachers in these areas.
 Unfortunately, most school systems are not well equipped for this transition.
 Departments are siloed and fragmented.
 Collaboration time is bounded and inadequate.
 And even when they’re together, teachers often lack the sense of a team identity and the habits of meaningful collaboration that lead to real improvement.

-- a culture of professional development that fosters educators’ intrinsic motivation to change and promotes collaboration and data-driven inquiry, and
+- A culture of professional development that fosters educators’ intrinsic motivation to change and promotes collaboration and data-driven inquiry.

 Working with Youth Development Organizations